Overcoming The Compulsion: How To Stop Lying

-Sometimes it feels tempted to do things if we think we will be able to get away with it or no one else will never know.
+Make Yourself Accountable.
+Sometimes it feels tempting to do things if we think we'll be able to get away with it or no one else will ever know.
 How will you feel about that decision later though?
-Be accountable to yourself whenever you speak and make sure you tell the truth, even if no one will find out that you lied.
-Be honest with yourself about why you are lying as well - what do you hope to accomplish?
+Be accountable to yourself whenever you speak, and make sure you tell the truth, even if no one will find out that you lied.
+Be honest with yourself about why you're lying as well-what do you hope to accomplish?
 What is your end game?
-What is easier in this situation about lying versus telling the truth.
+What is easier in this situation about lying versus telling the truth?

-It's actually a whole lot easier, to tell the truth, even though you may be used to lying.
-Think about all those lies that you've told people.
-They're exhausting, right?
-You have to remember everything that you said to this person or that one.
-If you tell the truth you don't have to struggle to remember how to cover the tracks of lying behavior with more lies.
+If you tell the truth, you don't have to struggle to remember how to cover the tracks of lying behavior with more lies.
 You can just relax.
-Lies often start as something that may seem small or insignificant but could end up costing you or something else in a way that you didn't intend or foresee.
-Can you think of anyways that lying has cost you or someone else something that you wouldn't have had to pay?
+Lies often start as something that may seem small or insignificant but could end up costing you or someone else in a way you didn't intend.
+Can you think of any ways that lying has cost you or someone else something you wouldn't have had to pay?

-If you know something meaningful to someone else and don't tell, even when you know you need to, it is the same as lying to someone.
+Omission Is the Same As Lying.
+If you fail to disclose important information to someone, even when you know it's necessary, it's the same as lying.
 If someone is looking for their phone and you know where it is but don't tell them, that is still an example of dishonest behavior.
-It may not seem as obvious as telling a lie outright, but if you are ready to practice some radical honesty, lies of omission also have to stop.
+It may not seem as obvious as telling a lie outright, but if you're ready to practice some radical honesty, lies of omission also must stop.

+Decrease Stress.
 For some people, lying can be a stress reaction.
-You may have been in a situation where you felt so overwhelmed that you could not think straight enough to feel like you could come up with a good answer, and the result ended up being lying.
+You may have been in a situation where you felt so overwhelmed that you could not think straight enough to feel like you could come up with a good answer, and the result ended up being a lie.
 Lying serves to take the pressure off in this way.
-Sometimes, people genuinely do not even realize they are telling lies if lying is an almost automatic reaction to stress.
+Sometimes, people genuinely do not even realize they're telling lies if lying is an almost automatic reaction to stress.
 In these types of cases, someone else might be calling to your attention that what you said was untrue.
-Learning some healthy methods to identify and cope with stress could help this type of liar.
+Learning some healthy methods to identify and cope with stress could help this type of lying.

-It's overwhelming to think you have to change all at once.
+Start Small.
+It's overwhelming to think you must change all at once.
 Start by telling people a few true things every day.
 Set a goal for yourself.
-Don't say 'I won't lie today' because that can be very hard to achieve at the beginning of your process to change.
-Set a specific goal on how many true things you will say that day about yourself.
+Don't say "I won't lie today" because that can be very hard to achieve at the beginning of your process.
+Set a specific goal on how many true things you'll say that day about yourself.
 Maybe you start with three or four, but you want to start small and work your way up from there.